Grammarly is an excellent application for correcting grammar and spelling in Word

 The latest version now supports Google Docs as well.

-Whether you use the MS Office version or the Mac editor, there is, however, one small issue that many users would like to resolve.
+Whether you use the MS Office version or the Mac editor, there is one small issue that many users would like to resolve.

-The problem is that when you use Track Changes in Word, the corrections that Grammarly add are marked as “Grammarly”.
+The problem is that when you click the Track Changes in Word, the corrections that Grammarly add are marked as “Grammarly”.

-If you are working with an editor or proofreader, you may not want them to see this notation when you exchange versions of your document.
+If you are reviewing a document and working with an editor or proofreader, you may not want them to see this notation in the track changes feature when you exchange versions of your document.

-I have seen many users ask this question online, so here is a way that you can easily remove the notation.
+I have seen many users ask this question online, so here is a way that you can easily remove the notation when Grammarly edits or notes insertions and deletions.

-The fix will work for all Word users, including Mac users who use a Grammarly download for MS Word files from the editor.
+The fix will work for all Word users, including Mac users who use a Grammarly download for MS Word 2013 or 2011 files to the desktop editor.

-But first, let me explain the wrong way because I have seen it noted online, and it doesn’t work.
+But first, let me explain the wrong way because I have seen this fix noted online, and it doesn’t work.

 The wrong way first, and then the right way to solve the issue

 In the image above, this is what your Track Changes look like when you edit a Word document with Grammarly.
-Any correction you make is marked with “Grammarly” as the user.
+Any correction, or when deleting text or making any changes, these will be marked with “Grammarly” as the user.

 One solution I have seen suggested online is to change a setting in the Track Changes preferences.

-If you untick the setting marked by the arrow in the image above, it will result in what looks like a solution.
+If you untick the setting marked by the arrow in the image above, it will result in what immediately looks like a good solution.

 But this only looks like a solution.
 It is not.

-If you send this document to another user, the Grammarly notations will be visible to them.
-This setting in Track Changes to remove the reviewer is only a local setting.
+If you send this document to another user, the Grammarly notations will be visible to them again.
+It is because this simple markup setting in Track Changes to remove the reviewer is only a local setting on your computer.

 So only you will see the change and not other users who access your document.
-They will still see your corrections with Grammarly noted.
+They will still see your corrections with Grammarly noted as making the changes.

 The right way to change the reviewer’s name